Researching every firm to find the right fit for you would be madness. So here's how to start a shortlist.

 Wall Street firms

-BY revenue, New York accounts for 17% of the nation's legal market (while the state is home to just 6% of the population).
-The city's most elite firms will be found in the borough of Manhattan, either near Wall Street or in Midtown.
+NEW York, by headcount, is the largest legal market in America.
+Zone in on NYC and you'll find the city's most elite firms in the borough of Manhattan, either near Wall Street or in Midtown.
 While they can range in size from under 200 to over 2,000 lawyers, all will house teams of attorneys working on high-value cases and deals for high financiers and big business, which are regularly reported on in the pages of the Wall Street Journal.

-A big pull with these firms is the prestige, but it does come at a cost: young lawyers work long hours, often as "a cog who just has their own individual tasks."
+A big pull with these firms is the prestige, but it does come at a cost: young lawyers work long hours, so "from Monday to Friday, they own you."
 New York is also the country's most internationally oriented market, and even though some Wall Street firms may not have legions of lawyers stationed in Chicago, Charlotte or Shanghai, their work can span the nation and the globe.
 Culture-wise they can be stuffy and hierarchical, even for law firms.

 Law firms have been 'international' for years.
 White & Case made the trip from New York to open an office in Paris in 1926, a full year before Charles Lindbergh made the same journey in the Spirit of St. Louis.
 However, an increasing number of firms are now more than 'international' – they are global.
 They figure that, in today's world, you need a foothold in every market to have a competitive advantage.

-Having flooded the Western world with offices, the global firms are now targeting emerging markets: sending delegations to charm the Chinese and Russians, beginning to open offices in Africa and South America, and keeping a close eye on India (currently off limits to foreign firms).
+Having flooded the Western world with offices, the global firms are now targeting emerging markets: sending delegations to charm the Chinese and Russians, beginning to open offices in Africa and South America, and keeping a close eye on India (currently off limits to foreign firms, but there's talk that the Indian legal market will soon be liberalized – so watch this space).

 The work junior associates undertake is not hugely different from their peers at Wall Street firms.
 What is different is the strategy these firms employ to achieve their goals.
 This naturally has a knock-on effect on the culture.
 Like Wall Street firms, the work will have an international flavor.